California by Cornelis van Wytfliet. 1597

 Cornelius Wytfliet (? – 1597)

 Cornelius Wytfliet was a geographer from Leuven.
-After graduating Licentiate in Laws from the University of Leuven, Wytfliet moved to Brussels and became secretary to the Council of Brabant.
+After graduating with a Licentiate in Laws from the University of Leuven, Wytfliet moved to Brussels and became secretary to the Council of Brabant.

 For the book, Wytfliet had engraved nineteen maps, one of the world and eighteen regional maps of the Americas.
 The book was an immediate success and ran to several editions.

-Two editions of the Descriptionis Ptolemaicae were published et Leuven in 1597 and 1598.
-In 1603 appeared the first Douai edition with later editions with French text.
+Two editions of the Descriptionis Ptolemaicae were published at Leuven in 1597 and 1598, and in 1603, the first Douai edition appeared, with later editions with French text.
 The last edition was published in Arnhem in 1615.